-It’s called a polargraph because it uses a dual-polar coordinates system internally, rather than the regular cartesian system we (and computer systems) tend to use.
+It’s called a polargraph because when I was making it, I thought of it as using a dual-polar coordinates system internally, rather than the regular cartesian system we (and computer systems) tend to use.

 The mechanism is not wholly original: I have mainly taken inspiration from Hektor the spraycan robot, but in researching my machine came across prior art in the form of the AS200 drawbot and Harvey Moon’s drawing machine.
 And draftsmen will recognise this as a primitive, gravity assisted pen plotter.
 An awesome one.

 The application that drives it from the computer is written in Processing.
 It decodes a bitmap and creates a map of the file using a polar coordinates system, recording pixel position, size and brightness.
 The hardware requests each pixel in turn, and renders it on the page using it’s own shading and movement algorithms.
 You can also use it for plain plotter-type drawings, because it reads drawings in as SVG vector art files.
 It’s not the most accurate plotter in the world, but it was good enough for Wes Nijssen to draw out a giant papercraft polarbear with.

 The whole system is fairly technologically agnostic, I have written an instructable that shows how to put one together based on an Arduino microcontroller and an Adafruit Motorshield, along with a couple of stepper motors.